 What Not to Wear to a Wedding for Men

 Wedding dress codes can be very broad and confusing, especially if the couple doesn’t add attire to the wedding invitation.
-In fact, “casual” and “come as you are” often lead to a lot of differences in clothing at the wedding.
+In fact, “casual” and “come as you are” often lead to a lot of different clothing styles at the wedding.

 The truth is that most guys can get away with a nice suit to wear to a wedding, whether it’s a formal, cocktail, or semi-formal occasion.
 However, if you find yourself in a situation where it’s not specified, you should consider the following: